Lane closures on Alexandra Bridge

-GATINEAU, QC, Oct.
-29, 2021 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists that the Alexandra Bridge will be closed to motorists for inspection and maintenance work during the following periods:
+GATINEAU, QC, Nov.
+1, 2021 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists that the Alexandra Bridge will be closed to vehicles for the stormwater infrastructure work conducted by the National Capital Commission during the following period:

-During these periods, the boardwalk will remain accessible to pedestrians and cyclists.
+During this period, the boardwalk will remain accessible to pedestrians and cyclists.

 The schedule may change depending on weather conditions and the progress of the work.